-This post will teach you how to start a travel blog in just a few minutes with a half-off discount from Bluehost.
-This is the easiest-to-follow guide online and the only one to offer a free blogging eBook plus a 50% hosting discount.
+This easy to follow guide will teach you How To Start a Travel Blog in just a few minutes.
+It’s the only guide online to offer a free blogging eBook plus a 63% hosting discount with Bluehost.
 It’s not just for travel blogs either, this guide will help you create any type of blog you want.

 The purpose of this guide is to start the best quality blog for the least amount of money possible.
 That is why we’re starting the blog with Bluehost.
 They are the most trusted and most used hosting provider online.